 Paranormal Inc. features high flying aerial stunts and scares as guests help investigate a haunted hospital where the patients were tortured for decades by deranged doctors and nurses.
 Demonic spirits of the murdered victims have been detected throughout the mysterious halls, while evil medical staff prowl for new patients to torture.

-Paranormal Inc. is such a weird maze – and sadly not really in a good way.
-The first half is among the best quality Knott’s has ever done – starting with a large scale facade of the Hayden Hills Sanitarium, leading guests to a large lobby for an epic show moment, and then through hallways and rooms of the asylum, chock full of physical effects and convincing projection apparitions.
+Starting with a large scale facade of the Hayden Hills Sanitarium, leading guests to a large lobby for an epic show moment, and then through hallways and rooms of the asylum, chock full of physical effects and convincing projection apparitions – Paranormal Inc. always made an immediate statement.

-Distinct, unique split paths out of the lobby create two completely different experiences and promote a true repeatability of this maze – at least its first half.
+Distinct, unique split paths out of the lobby create two completely different experiences and promote a true repeatability of this maze.

-Much like the story and scenic, scares in Paranormal Inc. feel like two distinctive different mazes.
+Much like the story and scenic, scares in Paranormal Inc. perfectly flow with where in the narrative we find ourselves.
 Starting with perhaps the most ambitious scare Knott’s has yet achieved in a haunt – a flying rig that sees an evil spirit soar screaming just inches above your head – a very high bar is set for this experience.
 Image mapping projection transforms the opening lobby space, releasing evil spirits while creating previously unseen access points deeper into Hayden Hill.

-The hallways are full of a solid mix of live actors and projection effects paired with physical effects to create a high tech scare.
-If Paranormal Inc. maintained this level from start to finish, it would perhaps be the greatest haunt Knott’s could ever create.
+The hallways are full of a solid mix of live actors and projection effects paired with physical effects to create a high tech scare, and now, it only just gets better from there.

 Armed with cutting edge laser guns, brave guests will face off against hordes of zombies in the groundbreaking all-new Special Ops: Infected interactive maze.
 Small units of guests will battle the zombie apocalypse through blood soaked city streets and an underground sewer system crawling with nearly one hundred ravenous zombies.